Alextros00/Home-Automation-NodeRED-ESP-Telegram/README.md

 ### NodeRED
 You will need [NodeRED](http://nodered.org) to be installed on your Raspberry Pi.
 To do so follow [these steps](https://nodered.org/docs/getting-started/local).

 The only flow that is required to start controlling an ESP32 is the ESP32 MQTT flow.
-The rest of my flows can be found on my NodeRED flow project.
+The rest of my flows can be found in the [wiki pages](https://github.com/Alextros00/Home-Automation-NodeRED-ESP-Telegram/wiki)
 <br/><img src="images/NodeRED3.png" width="50%" height="50%">

-#### Example Flows

 ### ESP32